thefederationinfo/the-federation.info/README.md

 ## How to get your platform listed

-The recommended metadata to implement is [NodeInfo2](https://git.feneas.org/jaywink/nodeinfo2).

-Failing that, [NodeInfo](http://nodeinfo.diaspora.software/) works too.
+Just implement the .well-known [NodeInfo](http://nodeinfo.diaspora.software/) endpoint to your project.

-Mastodon and Matrix instances are scraped with a dedicated scraper since they don't (yet) provide generic metadata.
+Matrix instances are scraped with a dedicated scraper since they don't (yet) provide generic metadata.

 ### OK, I've done that, what now?